 The dockside power must be connected for the charger to work.
-The charger is located in the rigging compartment inside the console.
-It can be accessed through the lower rigging door on the aft head wall.
+See "Dockside Power" on page 8-10 for instructions.
+The charger is located in the upper rigging compartment inside the console.
+It can be accessed through the upper rigging door on the aft head wall.
 To activate the charger, turn the breaker switch located under the aft starboard gunwale to the on position.
 The charger has a built-in isolator which senses the charging needs of all the batteries and distributes charge accordingly.
-At the point that all batteries are nearly fully charged the charger will automatically reduce the current being sent to the batteries to a maintenance level.
+At the point that all batteries are nearly fully charged, the charger will automatically reduce the current being sent to the batteries to a maintenance level.
 See the Operation Manual for further information.